GrantMeStrength/FT1/README.md

 ## Panel files

-The Visio files are contain the panels as follows.
-Please check them before ordering or cutting.
+The Visio files contain the following panels.
+Please check them before ordering or cutting!

 Note: The Helix cutter that I used requires a line drawing size of 0.01 pts in order to cut, and anything else to etch.